cdwilson/home/README.md

 ![macos_terminal](images/macos_terminal.png)

-1. To use the Terminal.app profile shown in the photo above, just double click the `terminal/cdwilson.terminal` file in Finder.

-2. To use the prompt shown in the photo above, install https://starship.rs/:
+1. To use the prompt shown in the photo above, install https://starship.rs/:

    ```sh
    # via Homebrew for Mac